Chloroquine

 RESISTANCE

-• Chloroquine is not effective against chloroquine-resistant strains of P. falciparum and is not active against the exo-erythrocytic forms of P. vivax, P. ovale and P. malariae.
+• Chloroquine is ineffective against chloroquine-resistant strains of P. falciparum and is not active against the exo-erythrocytic forms of P. vivax, P. ovale and P. malariae.

-• Resistance to chloroquine first emerged in the late 1950s in Thailand and Colombia, then in the 1970s in New Guinea and eastern sub-Saharan Africa.
+• Resistance to chloroquine emerged in Thailand and Colombia in the late 1950s and then in New Guinea and eastern sub-Saharan Africa in the 1970s.

-• Today, resistance P. falciparum occurs everywhere except in Central America west of Panama Canal, Haiti, Dominican Republic, and most of the Middle East[1].
+• Today, resistance P. falciparum occurs everywhere except in Central America, west of the Panama Canal, Haiti, the Dominican Republic, and most of the Middle East.

 • Resistance to chloroquine by P. vivax has also emerged in New Guinea, Indonesian archipelago and sporadic in the rest of Asia, and rare in South America.

-• Latest information on chloroquine resistance in the world can be found www.wwarn.org
+• The latest information on chloroquine resistance in the world can be found www.wwarn.org

 PHARMACOLOGY